 Guests with special needs and their parties may purchase tickets at the Member Entrance and gain immediate entry to the Aquarium.

 The First Saturdays and Sundays program allows all guests with disabilities and their guests to enter 30 minutes before the Aquarium opens on the first Saturday and the first Sunday of each month, for a leisurely, crowd-free visit.
-Enter through the Member Entrance.
+Please visit the Will Call window for entry.

 Guests may be dropped off at Gunther Circle, which is directly in front of the Aquarium.
 The nearest parking garage, Parkway Lockwood Place Garage, has designated accessible parking spaces available.
 This garage is located directly across Pratt Street, approximately 300 yards from the Member Entrance.

 Bus and oversized vehicle parking is available at Camden Yards.
 Please contact the Maryland Stadium Authority at 410-347-9330 for prices, directions and other information.

 Service animals are allowed in all public areas of the Aquarium.

 All restrooms have wheelchair-accessible stalls.
 A family restroom is located on the ground floor of Blue Wonders near the stroller check.